Azure/azure-iot-protocol-gateway/README.md

 	(Note: by default, the gateway listens on port 8883 for MQTTS and uses port 5671 for AMQPS traffic).
 2. In Visual Studio, run the unit test `EndToEndTests.BasicFunctionalityTest` in the ProtocolGateway.Tests project.
 This test is expected to pass if the setup has been successful.

-### Deploying Cloud Sample
+### Deploying a Cloud Services Host
-Please follow these steps to deploy the cloud sample in Azure Cloud Services worker roles:
+Please follow these steps to deploy the Cloud Services host in Azure Cloud Services worker roles:

 1. Open the solution in Visual Studio.
 2. Right-click on **host/ProtocolGateway.Host.Cloud** project and choose **Package**.